Top 10 Advanced Podcast Monetization Strategies That Generate Revenue in 2026

 Repurposing requires additional workflows and, in some cases, partnerships with agencies or freelancers.
 Simple repurposing, like creating audiograms or transcripts, can be automated within a week.
 More advanced repurposing, such as turning episodes into courses or books, may take months of planning and execution.

-Repurposing costs vary widely depending on scope.
+From what we have noticed, repurposing costs vary widely depending on the scope.
 Automated transcription tools can cost as little as $15–$30 per month.
 On the other hand, professional ghostwriting for a book project may run into the thousands of dollars.

 Tools/platforms (with real examples)